-Drink driving is a major cause of death and permanent injury.
+Drink driving is a significant cause of death and permanent injury.
 You might think that the risk of being ‘caught’ drinking and driving is less in country areas.
 You also might think that you are okay to drive after a few drinks, but you are wrong.

 While the general rule suggests two standard drinks in the first hour and one drink in every hour after that will keep you below .05, this can vary depending on gender, weight etc.